YINI-lang/YINI-spec/README.md

 **YINI is a clear and predictable text-based configuration format with formal grammar and real structure, designed to be easy for humans to read and write.**

-> YINI is an INI-inspired, human-readable format for representing structured information.
+> YINI (by the YINI-lang project) is an INI-inspired, human-readable format for representing structured information.
 It is suitable for configuration files, application settings, and general data-storage use cases.

 ---